litprog/litprog/lit_v3/11_overview.md

 TODO: Further reading.

-[^fnote_avoid_above]: When referencing parts of a document in your text, avoid phrases that are particular a specific format.
-Phrases like "the above image" or the below "code block" may be confusing if the reader is viewing a printed version of your program.
-Instead prefer wording which uses "previous"/"preceeding"/"earlier", "next"/"following"/"later".
+[^fnote_avoid_relative]: When referencing parts of a document in your text, avoid phrases that are particular a specific format.
+Phrases like "the above image" or the below "code block" may be confusing if the reader is viewing a printed version of your program and the image or code block may be on a different page.
+Such relative references can also be error prone when reordering paragraphs.
+Instead, prefer to use named references which are less error prone and confusing, regardless of output format.

 [^fnote_avoid_numbers]: Chapter and section numbers can change when the structure of a project changes.
 Chapters can be reordered, new sections can be inserted, so any phrases such as "see chapter 3 section 2 for further details" will become invalid, or worse, point to something other than originally intended.
 TODO: stable links using names.